corinnepritchard/dhcpkit/docs/man/ipv6-dhcp-build-sqlite.rst

 ------
 To prevent the database being destroyed because of an invalid input file this tool compares the size of the number of entries read from the CSV file with the size of the database.
-If more than 30% of the database would be deleted because the corresponding entries dave disappeared from the CSV file the delete action is aborted and old entries are left in the database.
-Provide the :option:`--force` option to force removal of those entries.
+If more than 30% of the database would be deleted because the corresponding entries have disappeared from the CSV file, the delete action is aborted and old entries are left in the database.
+Use :option:`--force` to force removal of those entries.